 In information technology and telecommunications, Local Area Network (LAN) is a term describing a computer network connecting multiple computers, including peripheral devices.

-How to monitor LAN networks
+How can I monitor LAN networks?

-You can also set alerts for all these settings in advance.
+It’s easy to set alerts for all these settings in advance.
 In this manner, you’ll avoid space saturation and server blockages.

 What to check when buying a LAN monitoring tool?

-- Alerts – you should receive information about failures and stress from the monitor
+- Alerts – you should receive information about failures and stress from the monitor.

 - Analysis tools – to explore the network.